carolinelavergne/POC_VS/SETUP.md

 #### Github ####
 1 - Get POC_VS project in local :

-On your desktop, do a rigth click and select "git bash here" Type one of these 2 commands (replace USERNAME by your account):
+On your desktop, do a right click and select "git bash here", type :

 ```
 		git clone https://github.com/carolinelavergne/POC_VS.git